risk-first/website/Agency-Risk.md

 # Agency Risk

 [Coordinating a team](Coordination-Risk) is difficult enough when everyone on the team has a single [Goal](Glossary#Goal-In-Mind). <!-- tweet-end --> But people have their own goals too.
-Sometimes their goals harmlessly co-exist with the team's goal, but other times they don't.
+Sometimes their goals harmlessly co-exist with the team's goal, other times they don't.

 This is [Agency Risk](Agency-Risk).
 This term comes from finance and refers to the situation where you (the "principal") entrust your money to someone (the "agent") in order to invest it, but they don't necessarily have your best interests at heart.
 They may instead elect to invest the money in ways that help them, or outright steal it.